 Read the theory below or jump straight to the recommended Vitamin A products (click here).

-There are different forms and you may have heard of Renova, Retin A or Tretinoin just to name three.
+There are different forms available over the counter as well as by prescription; Renova, Retin A or Tretinoin just to name three.

 Initially, these products (and other Vitamin A types) were used for acne and as anti-aging agents.
 However, there were some side effects including sun sensitivity, irritation, redness and a drying of the skin, so people stopped using them.

 What does it do in the skin?
 Vitamin A thickens and stimulates the dermis – where your collagen, elastin and blood vessels are – so it reduces wrinkles and increases blood flow to the surface of the skin.
 Vitamin A actually increases the deposition of collagen; therefore it slows the normal aging breakdown of your collagen and elastin.

 - normalises blood flow and helps to reduce the symptoms of rosacea

 - exfoliates – making skin smooth and even-toned

 - repairs the cellular structure of the epidermis – optimising your UV protection

 - decreases clustering of melanin granules – so reducing brown spots or pigmentation